eigenform/andross/README.md

 # andross
 An [experimental] Project Slippi client/relay, written in Rust!

+## TODO

+- Flush console data for a session to a `.slp` file on disk
+- Clean up buffers in-between sessions and reset consumer threads
+- Devise some nice way to handle client/console disconnect
+- Go faster, optimize timing, etc.
+- Expose some interface for sending real-time, "higher-level" messages to clients?

 ## Implementation Notes
 I haven't written a lot of Rust, so I feel compelled to have some _very pedantic_